Mandatory e-invoicing

 Belgium

-B2B invoicing through Peppol will become mandatory for all companies on 01/01/2026 (see decision on 29/09/2023.
-The decree making this official has not been finalized yet but it will be confirmed soon by the Council of State and the Parliament.
+B2B invoicing through Peppol will become mandatory for all companies on 01/01/2026 (see decision on 29/09/2023 and the decree approved on 01/02/2024 in the Parliament.
+This concerns all Belgian VAT registered companies for all their invoices and credit notes sent to other Belgian VAT registered companies (see the details of the B2B obligation.
 Belgium has decided to take a staged approach.
-The next steps will probably be the CTC as mandated by the European Commission.
+The next steps will probably be e-reporting (scheduled in the governemental agreement for 2028) and then the CTC as mandated by the European Commission.

 Luxembourg

 In Luxembourg, B2G e-invoicing through Peppol is mandatory as stated in the law of 13/12/2021.
-This obligation has been enforced gradually to all companies:
+This obligation has been enforced gradually to all companies.
+The last step of the obligation for the small companies had 18/03/2023 as deadline.

 There is no obligation yet for B2B eInvoicing but it is however encouraged.